PelionIoT/mbl-docs/Docs/Reqs_and_env/env_and_software.md

 * Docker CE, to use `build-mbl` script from the `mbl-tools` repository to build MBL.
 [Download and install from the Docker website](https://docs.docker.com/install/linux/docker-ce/ubuntu/).

-* Add yourself to the Linux group `docker` to run commands without `sudo`.
+* You must add yourself to the `docker` group to be able to run the Docker build environment.
 See [instructions in the Docker Linux documentation](https://docs.docker.com/install/linux/linux-postinstall/).
 To make this group membership apply to your current shell session, see [the instructions below](#update-process-group-membership).

 ### Using virtual machines

 Building open embedded distributions requires the compilation of hundreds of different packages.
-You need a powerful machine to build in under an hour.
+Using virtual machines on a laptop to build Mbed Linux OS will take a very long time - it could be 8 hours or more for the first build; you need a powerful machine to build in under an hour.

 For our own builds, we use: